 Services we can offer within the extended access are:

 - nurse appointments offering dressings, asthma and diabetes reviews, contraception reviews, etc.

-- Health Care Assistant appointments offering ear irrigation, wound care, blood test, etc.
+- Health Care Assistant appointments offering ear irrigation, wound care, blood tests, etc.

 - phlebotomy: routine blood tests

 - cervical screening.